Coyotes end 19-game losing streak to Bruins with 4-3 win - WHIZ News

+“They are a really good team, top one or two in the league,” Coyotes coach Andre Tourigny said.
+“We went after them and really competed.
+That was a good win for our team.”

-The Coyotes returned from a 14-game road trip to play at Mullett Arena for the first time since Nov.
-3. They got off to a great start when Josh Brown scored 23 seconds into the game and led 3-2 on Nick Schmatz’s third-period goal.
+The Coyotes returned from a 14-game trip to play at Mullett Arena for the first time since Nov.
+3. They got off to a great start when Josh Brown scored 23 seconds into the game and played well against the NHL-leading Bruins, taking a 3-2 lead on Nick Schmatz’s third-period goal.

-Boston goalie let the puck trickle across the line and Arizona rookie Matias Maccelli snatched it between two defenders, feeding Crouse for a one-timer.
+Boston goalie Jeremy Swayman let the puck trickle across the line and Arizona rookie Matias Maccelli snatched it between two defenders, feeding Crouse for a one-timer to end the second-longest losing streak against one team in NHL history.

+“I was kind of posting up on the blue line thinking it was going to be icing and he made a great pass,” Crouse said.
+“I just tried to get it up as quick as I could and it went in.”

 Karel Vejmelka stopped 43 shots to help the Coyotes end a six-game losing streak.

-David Pastrnak and Charlie Coyle each scored, and Jeremy Swayman had 12 saves for the Bruins.
+David Pastrnak and Charlie Coyle each scored, and Swayman had 12 saves for the Bruins, who outshot Arizona 46-16.

+“When you have that many shots in a game, the team did a lot of good things, but we wanted finish more, obviously,” Foligno said.
+“We dominated that team.
+It’s unfortunate we didn’t come away with the win.”

 The Coyotes got the trip off to a good start with three straight wins, but went 1-7-3 the rest of the way.